PPL-IIITA/ppl-assignment-19abhi71/README.md

 **Question 9**:
 ---
 ```
-A data structure is made (giftBasket2) that returns the best k valued items.Couples are made such that the boy picks up the girl by the secondary
+A data structure is made (giftBasket2) that returns the best k valued items.

-criterion (maintenance) from the top k alternatives.
-Similarly the girl picks up the secondary criterion (as per type) from the top k

-alternatives.
-Similarly the boy picks up a gift as per secondary criterion (value),from the top k alternatives.

 k is taken 3 in main.
 ```